 The bread and olives that arrive at your table are not free.
 If you eat them, they appear on your bill.
 You can simply ask the server to remove them — it is a completely normal request that will not cause any awkwardness.

 Dress codes matter more here than in more touristic cities.
-As the religious capital of the country, the city has an unusually high concentration of active churches.
+As the religious capital of the country, Braga Portugal has an unusually high concentration of active churches.
 Shoulders and knees should be covered before entering, and men should remove hats.
 The same standards apply throughout the Bom Jesus do Monte sanctuary complex, where the ongoing role as an active pilgrimage site means visitors are expected to dress respectfully during the entire ascent.

-Braga Portugal delivers exactly what many travelers are actually seeking but rarely find.
-You get genuine historical significance, architectural drama on a grand scale, and a food culture unlike anywhere else in the country — all without the inflated prices and shoulder-to-shoulder crowds of the marquee destinations.
+TL;DR: Braga Portugal delivers genuine historical significance, architectural drama at grand scale, and a food culture unlike anywhere else in the country — all without inflated prices and shoulder-to-shoulder crowds.
+Come for the baroque stairs at Bom Jesus.
+Stay for the two millennia of civilization stacked beneath your feet.
+At least one overnight stay is worth it.